stackrev/vue_mobiledetection/article/readme.md

 npx cap add android | ios
 ```

-Build your webapp and then sync it to capacitor:
+Build your webapp, then sync it to capacitor and have it run in your favorite android IDE:

-`yarn capacitor:build --android|ios`
+`yarn capacitor:build --android && npx cap run android`

 Or using the capacitor cli: